BrennerDesign/egofishinggear/_products/ego-ti22-titanium-pliers.md

 subheading: Standard 7.5"
 order_number: 1
 description: >-
   Rugged Titanium Pliers for all your heavy dude fishing needs.
-I deal for salt water use and comes with replaceable tungsten steel cutters.
+Prefect for salt water use and comes with replaceable tungsten steel cutters.
 categories:
   - ego-tools
 price: '240.00'